William Hill Sites

 Split Bet

-A single bet that one of two numbers will win.
-The player bets by placing the chip on the single line between two numbers on the layout.
-Pays out at 17 to 1.
-Also known as ‘Cheval’ in French Roulette.
+A bet on two adjacent numbers, placed on the line between them on the layout.
+Pays 17 to 1.
+Also known as Cheval in French Roulette.

 Straight Up Bet